upcoming events and calendar

 Shari Miller Wagner was born in Goshen, Indiana, and comes from a Swiss German Mennonite heritage.
 Her mother and father were born into the Mennonite community of LaGrange County, and some of her ancestors trace back to the Palatinate and Hesse regions of Germany.
 Shari includes poems about her Mennonite family background in her books, Evening Chore and The Harmonist at Nightfall: Poems of Indiana.
 Her poems have appeared in The Writer's Almanac, American Life in Poetry, and The Christian Century.
 She teaches poetry and memoir writing for the Indiana Writers Center.

-Wednesday, May 10: Board Meeting, Stammtisch and Program:
+Wednesday, May 10: Board Meeting, Stammtisch and Program: Dr. Karen Roesch will be presenting on Pastor Wyneken.
+More information to come.

 For questions contact Dr. Claudia Grossmann, (317) 274-3943, email@example.com.
 As always, the programs are held at the Athenaeum, 401 E. Michigan St., Indianapolis.
 They are in English--free of charge and open to the public.
 Optional dinner and conversation at 6:30 p.m. with the program at 7:30 p.m.
 Dinner costs $15.00 per person (tax, non-alcoholic beverage, and gratuity included).
 Please respond with your plans for attendance to firstname.lastname@example.org.